-The University of the District of Columbia recognizes the positive impact that it can make on the environment and human health through the procurement decisions it makes.
-The Office of Contracting and Procurement is therefore taking the opportunity to take advantage of the City-Wide Remanufactured Toner Cartridge contract.
-This City-Wide contract was awarded to Laser Art, Inc., a certified small business enterprise (CSBE).
+UDC recognizes the positive impact that it can make on the environment and human health through the procurement decisions it makes.
+In order to do so, the Office of Contracting and Procurement utilizes the City-Wide Remanufactured Toner Cartridge contract.
+This City-Wide contract was awarded to Laser Art, Inc., a certified small business enterprise.

 Remanufactured Black Toner Contract

-1. It is consistent with Mayoral Order 2009-60 that requires government purchasers to maximize implementation of Environmental Preferable products standards to the maximum extent practicable.
+1. It is consistent with Mayoral Order 2009-60 that requires government purchasers to maximize implementation of environmental preferable product standards to the maximum extent possible.

-2. It reduces air and water pollution/emissions associated with landfilling, incineration or the manufacturing of new cartridges.
+2. It reduces air and water pollution associated with landfilling, incineration, and the manufacturing of new cartridges.

-3. It conserves our natural resources such as timber, water, oil/petroleum and minerals because it reduces the need for raw materials.
+3. It conserves natural resources such as timber, water, oil/petroleum, and minerals because it reduces the need for raw materials.

 4. It helps save energy.

 5. It decreases emissions of greenhouse gases that contribute to global climate change.